 Tops

-If it’s really warm out, a moisture-wicking Icebreaker tank makes a good option, but be sure to slap on some super high SPF sunscreen if you’re hiking with bare shoulders.
+If it’s really warm out, a lightweight tank might be a good choice, but be sure to slap on some super high SPF sunscreen if you’re hiking with bare shoulders.

 Jacket